 This also means that you’re trying to run a business with a fairly high and consistent monthly cost right from the very beginning.
 That makes it so much more difficult to get started with the business.
 In many cases, you’d end up with some months where you spend more than you sell.

-This pattern is why many ex-MLM members end up with stockpiles of product that they can’t sell.
+This pattern is why many ex-MLM members end up with stockpiles of products that they can’t sell.
 Likewise, many will end up investing more in the company and its products than they earn.

 What is this - the 1950's selling Tupperware?
 Gimme a break.
 It's 2020.
 If you want to build a business, you NEED to be online or your business will be dead in less than 10 years.